Top 10 Myths about Reverse Mortgages

-YES!
-As long as there is sufficient equity in the property, the homeowner may be eligible for a reverse mortgage line of credit.
-In fact, many seniors use the line of credit to pay off their existing mortgage and thus eliminate a required monthly mortgage payment.
+Myth 2 – The home must be paid off or be debt‐free to qualify for a reverse mortgage.
+Not true.
+As long as there is sufficient equity in the property, the homeowner may be eligible for a reverse mortgage.
+In fact, many seniors use a reverse mortgage to pay off an existing mortgage in order to eliminate a required monthly mortgage payment.

-A Senior Equity Line of Credit - Reverse Mortgage will generally not affect regular Social Security payments or Medicare benefits.
-Depending upon the homeowner's situation, this reverse mortgage may affect benefits one receives, if any, from the Federal Supplemental Security Income (SSI) program, or a state‐administered program like Medicaid or Medi-Cal in California.
+Myth 8 – Reverse mortgage proceeds will impact Social Security and Medicare benefits.
+A reverse mortgage will generally not affect regular Social Security payments or Medicare benefits.
+Depending upon the borrower’s situation, a reverse mortgage may affect benefits one receives, if any, from the Federal Supplemental Security Income (SSI) program, or state‐administered programs like Medicaid.
 It is recommended that the borrower speak with his or her financial advisor and appropriate governmental agencies.

 Myth 9 – There are restrictions on how the money is used.
 Actually there are no restrictions.
 The cash proceeds from the reverse mortgage can be used for any purpose.
 They can go to Vegas and put it all on red or black (not recommended).
 Many seniors have used reverse mortgages to travel, pay off debts, help their kids, make their home more livable, pay off more expensive credit, conserve their portfolio, make a luxury purchase or just live more comfortably.

 Myth 10 – Receiving the money means more income taxes.
 The cash proceeds from a reverse mortgage are tax free.
 In essence, the homeowners are lending themselves money.
 It can be a lifeline for some, an inspiration for others, working in tandem with an astute financial advisor.